CptPotato/SSAO/README.md

 This is my SSAO algorithm implemented as a [SHADERed](https://github.com/dfranx/SHADERed) project (*using version 1.2.4*).

 It uses low discrepancy noise to generate the sampling kernel (see [GenSamples.c](GenSamples.c)).
 Combined with enough spatial filtering (blur), this attempts to get low noise and high coverage even at lower sample counts.
-In comparison to other algorithms, no noise texture is required.
-The randomized kernel is re-used instead.
+In comparison to other algorithms no noise texture is required, the randomized kernel is re-used instead.

 Rendering is split into three passes: